arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 ## Use the Cloud Editor on Chromebook

 > [!IMPORTANT]
-> The first time you use your board with Chromebook, you need to allow access to the serial port.
+> The first time you use your board with a Chromebook, you need to allow access to the serial port.
 >
 > To do this, attempt to upload a sketch (even if no port is available).